ANTHROPOLOGICAL TIMELINE

 5,000 : Pyramids in Egypt and Peru and stone-circles in Europe.
 The increased population was set to work, moving great big stones for the Gods.

-4,000 : First books (Indian Vedas, Jewish Old Testament, Chinese I Ging) and a general increase (among the rich in prosperous cultures), of abstract thinking.
+4,000 : First books (Indian Vedas, Jewish Old Testament, Chinese I Ching) and a general increase (among the rich in prosperous cultures), of abstract thinking.

 4,000 : The spoked wheel (robust and lightweight) started being developed.
 It took another thousand years till the hub mechanism was developed enough for general practical use.

-3,500 : Steel – originally made from mixing cow dung (carbon) with iron, provided cheap, workable material for all sorts of utensils and tools, lightweight weapons and armour, also wheel-rims and wheel-hubs.
+3,500 : Steel – originally made from mixing cow dung (carbon) with iron, provided a cheap, strong, light, workable material for all sorts of utensils and tools.
+Civilisation suddenly took on new froms.
+With lightweight weapons and armour, also wheel-rims and wheel-hubs, ploughs and farming equipment, which enabled successful agriculture and trade; and stable divisions of labour.

 3,000 : The beginning of military warfare.
 Rulers wanted power, territory, and to beat each other.